JFixby/JMiNyaCli/README.md

 How to Use
 ----------------------------------------------------------------------

-1. Start jminya.jar. for windows, click .bat file.
+1. Start jminya.jar in release directory. for windows, click .bat file.
 2. After window opened, set mining parameters.
     - Stratum Server address
      - MiningPool - Select manual or preseted pools.